swilgosz/hanamimastery/data/episodes/56-progress-bar.md

 ```

 This is where the majority of HTMX magic comes in.
 We have 3 important div's:
-1. The outer div, that will be replaced with the result of the search, and along with him, all divs inside, that are described below
+1. The outer **div**, that will be replaced with the result of the search, and along with him, all divs inside (that are described below)
-2. The progress div, that every 2 seconds checks the progress of the search, and updates the progress bar -> div below
+2. The progress **div**, that every 2 seconds checks the progress of the search, and updates the progress bar -> **div** below
-3. The initial progress bar div, that is replaced with the progress bar div from the `SearchProgress` action, the div from point 2 makes the request.
+3. The initial progress bar **div**, that is replaced with the progress bar **div** from the `SearchProgress` action, the **div** from point 2 makes the request.

-All this happens based on the `hx-target`, `hx-get` and `hx-swap` attributes, `hx-trigger` is used to repeat the request every 2 seconds on the div that checks the progress, and for comlepting the process in case of the outer div.
+All this happens based on the `hx-target`, `hx-get` and `hx-swap` attributes, `hx-trigger` is used to repeat the request every 2 seconds on the **div** that checks the progress, and for completing the process in case of the outer **div**.
-`target` tells HTMX where to put the response
+- `target` tells HTMX where to put the response
-`get` is simply the request identifier, the `get` is the type and the value given is the URL
+- `get` is simply the request identifier, the `get` is the type and the value given is the URL
-`swap` is a method of replacement, so how to replace the target with the response
+- `swap` is a method of replacement, so how to replace the target with the response

+This is all rather basic stuff from HTMX, pretty much the [introduction part of their docs](https://htmx.org/docs/#introduction).
+So if you think it is somewhat impressive, keep it mind this is just what is possible with the very basics.
+Although I do think that hanami routing and actions and view systems make it much easier to use (than for example rails would).
+In Hanami it is simply very easy to make the code very modular, composable and repeatable.
+I think HTMX and Hanami are a great fit together and I hope this whole example does show it.

 So lets take a look at the `SearchProgress` action: